piyushbaibhav/PERNtodo/README.md

-# Postgres use kerna sikh gaya aur ek aur basic todo bna lia
+# Learned to integrate and use postgeSQL